 - (1) Motion to Restrict Access and Underlying Ex Parte Motion Submitted.
-A party seeking ex parte relief (i.e., relief without notice to any other party) must contact the Clerk's Office to arrange for submission of both the ex parte motion and a separate motion seeking to restrict access to that ex parte motion, for the Court's in camera review.
-See Vt.
-LBR 1007-1(g) (definition of "submitted"). - (2) Service on United States Trustee.
-The movant must serve a copy of both the motion to restrict access, and the underlying ex parte motion to which access is to be restricted, on the United States trustee via e-mail (to an e-mail address designated by the United States trustee) or must show cause why the movant should be excused from that requirement.
-See Vt.
-LBR 5005-4(b). - (3) Order; Disposition of Submitted Motions.
-On completion of the Court's in camera review of the submitted motions, the Court will make a final determination on the motion to restrict access and, if granted, on the underlying ex parte motion; the Clerk's Office will notify the movant directly of the Court's determination.
-If granted, the
+A party seeking ex parte relief (i.e., relief without notice to any other party) must contact the Clerk's Office to arrange for submission of the ex parte motion and a separate motion seeking to restrict access to that ex parte motion, for the Court's in camera review.
+See Local Rule 1007-1(g) (definition of "submitted"). - (2) Service on United States Trustee.
+The movant must serve a copy of both the motion to restrict access, and the underlying ex parte motion, on the United States Trustee via e-mail (to an e-mail address designated by the United States Trustee) or must show cause why the movant should be excused from that requirement.
+See Local Rule 5005-4(b).

-Clerk's Office will maintain the submitted motions.
-See Vt.
-LBR 1007-1(g).
-If denied, the Clerk's Office will return the submitted motions to the movant.

-(d) Highly Sensitive Document.

-A document may be deemed a highly sensitive document if (a) it contains classified information or information that could harm national security or (b) its disclosure could reasonably be expected to cause exceptionally grave damage or injury to any person, entity, or institution.
-A motion to treat a document as a highly sensitive document shall be treated as an ex parte motion in accordance with paragraph (c) above, except the document must be submitted to the Clerk's Office in a sealed envelope clearly marked as a "Highly Sensitive Document" (and should not be e-mailed).

-(e) Contents of Motion to Restrict Access.

-A motion to restrict access made pursuant to subparagraphs (b)(1) and (c)(1) above must:

-- (1) specify the legal and factual basis for the request; - (2) specify the date by or circumstances under which the requested access restriction may be removed and the case, proceeding, document, or ex parte motion may become part of the public record; - (3) affirm the movant is seeking the narrowest and shortest-term restriction that will achieve the necessary protection; and - (4) attach a proposed order.

-(f) Modification or Removal of Restricted Access.
+- (3) Order; Disposition of Submitted Motions.
+Upon completion of its review, the Court will make a final determination on the motion to restrict access and, if granted, on the underlying ex parte motion; the Clerk's Office will notify the movant directly of the Court's determination.
+If granted, the Clerk's Office will maintain the submitted motions.
+See Local Rule 1007-1(g).
+If denied, the Clerk's Office will return the submitted motions to the movant. - (d) Highly Sensitive Document.
+A document may be deemed highly sensitive if (a) it contains classified information or information that could harm national security or (b) its disclosure could reasonably be expected to cause exceptionally grave damage or injury to any person, entity, or institution.
+A motion to treat a document as a highly sensitive document shall be treated as an exparte motion in accordance with paragraph (c) above, except the document must be submitted to the Clerk's Office in a sealed envelope clearly marked as a "Highly Sensitive Document" (and should not be e-mailed). - (e) Contents of Motion to Restrict Access.
+A motion to restrict access made pursuant to subparagraphs (b)(1) and (c)(1) above must: - (1) specify the legal and factual basis for the request; - (2) specify the date by or circumstances under which the requested access restriction may be removed and the case, proceeding, document, or ex parte motion may become part of the public record; - (3) affirm the movant is seeking the narrowest and shortest-term restriction that will achieve the necessary protection; and - (4) attach a proposed order. - (f) Modification or Removal of Restricted Access.
 Upon expiration of the date and/or circumstances specified in subparagraph (e)(2) above, or at any earlier time for cause, the movant or another party in interest may file a motion, based on a change in circumstances, requesting that restricted access be (1) continued, (2) made permanent, (3) deemed moot and the restricted materials destroyed, (4) removed and the restricted materials made part of the public record, or (5) otherwise modified.
-The motion shall set forth the legal and factual basis for the request.
+The movant shall set forth the legal and factual basis for the request.
 The Court may also sua sponte set a status conference on whether modification or removal of restrictions is appropriate.

-VT.
-LBR 9019-1.
+RULE 9019-1.
 ALTERNATIVE DISPUTE RESOLUTION.